Employee Ownership Trusts (EOT)

 • Improved business performance.

-Companies controlled by EOTs are also able to pay tax-free cash bonuses to their employees of up to £3,600 per employee per year.
+Companies controlled by EOTs can also pay tax-free cash bonuses to their employees of up to £3,600 per employee per year – these payments are still liable to National Insurance.

 Key qualifying conditions

-To carry out a qualify sale to an EOT there are five key conditions to meet:
+To carry out a qualified sale to an EOT there are eight key conditions to meet:

-3. The trustees must retain, on an ongoing basis, at least a 51% controlling interest in the company
+4. The trustees must be UK resident and retain, on an ongoing basis, at least a 51% controlling interest in the company.

-4. The number of continuing shareholders (and any other 5% participators) who are directors or employees (and any persons connected with such employees or directors) must not exceed 40% of the total number of employees of the company or group
+5. The number of continuing shareholders (and any other 5% participators) who are directors or employees (and any persons connected with such employees or directors) must not exceed 40% of the total number of employees of the company or group.

 Your next steps

-Our team is the market leader in advising on EOT and employee-ownership and can provide you with free, practical and user-friendly advice on the advantages and disadvantages of selling your business to an EOT.
+Our team is the market leader in advising on transactions with EOTs and employee-ownership and can provide you with free, practical and user-friendly advice on the advantages and disadvantages of selling your business to an EOT.

 For help and advice on selling your business to an Employee Ownership Trust please contact Matthew Emms.